Yin Haoyu: Fashion

 As a trainee at Produce Camp 2021 in early 2021, Patrick has appeared in numerous magazines, including Esquire, GQ, Cosmopolitan, Bazaar, and Elle.
 In May 2021, he became one of the brand ambassadors for Gentle Monster.
 On 13 May 2021, Swiss watch and jewelry brand Piaget announced Patrick as the latest Friend of the brand.
 In June 2021, Patrick appeared in a fashion campaign for Fila x Lanvin.
 In July 2021, he was appointed as one of the Elegant creative officer for Longines.
 Patrick has collaborated with global luxury brands including Balmain and Valentino.
 On 29 October 2021, he was invited to attend the opening event for Balmain's new boutique flagship store in Shanghai.
 In December 2021, Patrick has appeared in magazines such as Harper's Bazaar Men and Elle.
 He also appeared in a fashion campaign for luxury brand Balmain.

 In February 2022, Patrick has appeared as the face of advertising campaigns and brand ambassador for Valentino.
 He also promoted the brand's Resort 2022 Collection, wearing Valentino Garavani's Locò bag.

 On 7 March 2022, Patrick was invited as one of special guests to attend the 13th annual Bazaar Jewelry Award held in Shanghai.
 In August 2022, Patrick embarked on his first collaboration project with Sina Fashion for the Qixi Festival.
 On 4 September 2022, French luxury fashion house Balmain appointed Patrick as the first male Friend of the brand in China and he did a photoshoot for the brand's Balmain x Pokémon limited-edition collection.
-He also attended reopening of Balmain’s WF Central boutique in Beijing.
+He also attended reopening of Balmain's WF Central boutique in Beijing.
 In November 2022, he attended Pomellato's exhibition at the SKP-S in Beijing.

 On 1 March 2023, Patrick attended Balmain's Womenswear Fall-Winter 2023 Fashion Show, held during the 2023 Paris Fashion Week at Le Carreau Du Temple.
 On 3 March 2023, Patrick was personally invited by Olivier Rousteing to attend the Balmain Fall/Winter 2023 Men's Presentation in Paris.
 Also he has received nickname "Balmain Prince".
 Patrick cemented his long-term partnership with Balmain.
 In December 2023, Patrick was officially announced as "Friends of the House" of Balmain, which he also appeared in an exclusive campaign of the brand.

 He has featured on the cover of many magazines such as Men's Health, Men's Uno Young, WAVES漫潮, OK! 精彩 and more.
 In July 2024, Patrick attend the Balmain x Disney's pop-up store in Hong Kong.
 In November 2024, Patrick attended an event with French fashion house Balmain in Shanghai.

+In addition, he has appeared on the covers of numerous fashion magazines, including Madame Figaro, SuperELLE, Southern Metropolis Entertainment, CHAMPION, Nylon, Life Style, SEASON, Billboard, and Ray Li.
+Patrick appeared in Fantastic Man magazine in 2025 and was later featured in Man About Town magazine in January 2026.
+In September, he appeared on the cover of NYLON China.